After researching treatments for solar keratoses, I decided to try Efudix. I want to share my experience with others considering treatment.

 Well, I have almost made it through the first week, and so far, so good.

-There have been a few moments during the course of the day when the consistent itch became a real irritation, and there have also been times where I would liken the warmth on my face to a hot flash.
-So far keeping busy and keeping my mind occupied seems to be helping.
+There have been a few moments during the course of the day when the consistent itch became a real irritation, and there have also been times when I would liken the warmth on my face to a hot flash.
+So far, keeping busy and keeping my mind occupied seems to be helping.

 Having my face directly under the hot water in the shower is creating some discomfort, so now I have to just splash my face.
 No real issue.